ICI Welcomes Visit by Russian Partners on Peer-to-Peer Project

 Anna Chistokhina (left) and Zoya Berdnikova (center) from the Social Innovation Fund in Krasnoyarsk, Siberia, traveled to ICI in January for a scouting trip as part of the U.S.-Russia Peer-to-Peer Project, a collaborative project with ICI's Global Resource Center on Inclusive Education (GRC).
 The project, funded by the U.S. Embassy in Moscow, is developing systems to support the community inclusion and employment of young adults with disabilities.

 Chistokhina and Berdinkova, along with GRC co-directors Renáta Tichá (far right) and Brian Abery, visited sites focused on transition from secondary school to community living and employment by young adults with disabilities, and discussed similarities and differences between service and support approaches in the U.S. and the Russian Federation.
 Among the sites were the Success Beyond program in St. Paul (pictured), Lionsgate Academy, and The Arc of Minnesota; they also shadowed professionals who support young adults with disabilities in community-based settings.
 This was part of the preparation and planning for a larger Russian delegation coming to ICI in April.

-The Peer-to-Peer project is a continuation of a long-standing partnership between Krasnoyarsk State University and ICI.
-"What I really enjoy about this continued collaboration between Krasnoyarsk and Minnesota is how sincere and dedicated our Russian partners are to making a difference in the lives of children and young adults with disabilities back home," says Tichá.
+The Peer-to-Peer project provides a great opportunity for the U.S. and Russian partners to share their experience and expertise in supporting youth with disabilities in successfully entering life after school.
+"What I really enjoy about this collaboration between Krasnoyarsk and Minnesota is how sincere and dedicated our Russian partners are to making a difference in the lives of children and young adults with disabilities back home," says Tichá.